This is common and can affect one or several toenails. Nails can become thickened and/or discoloured.

-- Often the nail becomes difficult and tender to trim,initially it may only affect one nail and maybe secondary to a trauma or damage to that nail.
+Sometimes the nail is difficult and tender to trim, at first it may only affect one nail and may develop after a trauma or damage to that nail.

-Usually it is slow to develop and often people assume that it is part of the ageing process or wear and tear, which is not true.
-Eventually all nails may become infected and it can also affect nails on the other foot.
+People often assume that it is part of the ageing process or wear and tear, which is not true.

 Treatment is usually successful with the return of healthy new nail plates which are then easy to manage once again.